SolaceProducts/pubsubplus-gcp-quickstart/README.md

 ### Step 2d: Submit the create request

-Now hit the "Create" button on the bottom of this page.
-This will start the process of starting the GCE instance, installing Docker and finally download and install the message router.
+Now hit the "Create" button at the bottom of this page.
+This will begin the process of starting the GCE instance, installing Docker, and finally downloading and installing the message broker.

-It is possible to access the VM before the entire Solace solution is up.
-You can monitor `/var/lib/solace/install.log` for the following entry: `'date' INFO: Install is complete` to indicate when the install has completed:
+It's possible to access the VM before the entire Solace solution is up.
+You can monitor `/var/lib/solace/install.log` for the following entry: `'date' INFO: Install is complete` to indicate when the installation has completed:

-* On the Google Cloud Platform console VM instances screen locate the instance just started and wait for its status to become green (running).
+* On the Google Cloud Platform console VM instances screen, locate the instance you've just started and wait for its status to become green (running).

-* In the Connect column select a way to SSH into the VM and connect to it.
+* In the Connect column, select a way to SSH into the VM and connect to it.

 * Check the logs: